1. The Support Dilemma: Why This Question Arises

 Considering Third-Party Support for Oracle?

-Redress Compliance provides completely vendor-independent advisory services to help you evaluate, plan, and execute a transition to third-party Oracle support — maximising savings while maintaining full compliance.
+Redress Compliance provides completely vendor-independent advisory services to help you evaluate, plan, and execute a transition to third-party Oracle support, maximising savings while maintaining full compliance.

+Third-Party Support Advisory →4.
 Why Enterprises Embrace Third-Party Support

-Dramatic Cost Savings: Independent support contracts typically cost 50% of Oracle's standard support fees.
+Independent support contracts typically cost 50% of Oracle’s standard support fees.
 For example, if you pay Oracle $2 million yearly, a third-party might charge about $1 million for the same coverage, freeing significant budget.
-Additionally, companies avoid ancillary costs (forced hardware upgrades, etc.), achieving savings of 70–90% over several years.
+Additionally, companies avoid ancillary costs (forced hardware upgrades, etc.), achieving savings of 70-90% over several years.

-Better Service Quality: Many CIOs report more responsive, personalised support from third-party vendors.
+Many CIOs report more responsive, personalised support from third-party vendors.
 Providers assign senior engineers to each client and often promise faster issue resolution.
 You avoid the bureaucratic ticket queues of vendor support.

-Oracle vs. Third-Party Support — Key Differences
+5. Oracle vs Third-Party Support: Key Differences

 | Aspect | Oracle Premier Support | Third-Party Support |